niceguy4/Continuously-Get-Stock-Market-Symbol-Data/README.md

     time.sleep(7)

+#### Issues & Challenges

+* If the script 4 day requirement is remove and yfinance start and end variable are set to update every day, yfinance was creating duplicate data that I was unable to resolve.
+For example, if we needed to update Friday's market close data for ticker "F" - the script was returning 2 sets of ticker symbol closing data.
+Not sure why.

+* Writing to a temporary file instead of just appending to the existing file.
+I could not figure out how to do this using the yfinance code so I decided on creating a temporary file.

 #### Ubuntu Crontabs Scheduler

 If you use crontabs scheduler you may need to edit the pathing data within this python script from /Data/Market Data/ to home/YOURUSERNAME/Desktop/Data/Logs/